jay2044/PokerEngineSim/ReadMe.md

 ## Description

-The **Poker Engine Simulator** is an interactive command-line based Texas Hold'em poker game developed in C++.
+**Poker Engine Simulator** is an interactive command-line based Texas Hold'em poker game developed in C++.
 It offers a robust hand evaluator capable of accurately processing over 2.5 million possible hand combinations.
 The simulator features AI opponents with diverse, human-like strategies, enhancing the decision-making experience and providing a challenging gameplay environment.
 Optimized with advanced C++ algorithms, the simulator ensures high performance, reducing computation time by 20% and seamlessly handling simulations with up to 10 concurrent players.

 ## Features